tyler-smith/bitcoin-abc/README.md

 This Github repository contains only source code of releases.

-Bitcoin ABC development takes place at https://reviews.bitcoinabc.org/
+Bitcoin Cash development takes place at https://reviews.bitcoinabc.org/

 If you would like to contribute, please read [CONTRIBUTING](CONTRIBUTING.md).